liviachang/DiscoverTED/README.md

-# DiscoverTED: A TED Talk Recommender to Learn Deeper and Wider
+# <span style="color:red">DiscoverTED</span></br>A TED Talk Recommender to Learn Deeper and Wider

 This is a 2-week capstone project for my Galvanize Data Science Immersive program.
 The goal is to build a TED talk recommender for people to learn deeper and wider topics.
 The project is still working in progress.

-While I am trying to be an expert in data science, I would also like to keep an eye on the world.
+While I am deeper for data science, I would also like to keep an eye on the world.
 Learning some new topics stimulate my thoughts and adds diversity to my life!
 [TED.com](https://www.ted.com/) is one of my favorite resources to learn.
 Thus, I would like to build the TED recommender that helps me explore new